Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

-Panel~C shows that biases are more significant when the simulated increase in the federal minimum wage is 40 log points instead of 20 log points.
-Even though the correlation between $\mu_{r,t}$ and $w_{r,t}$ remains above 0.99 (see Table~\ref{tab:simparams-nm-eff}), measured employment effects are only 40\% as large in magnitude as the true causal effects.
-At the same time, the lower-tail spillovers are amplified by 50\%.
+Panel~C shows that biases are larger when the simulated increase in the federal minimum wage is 40 log points instead of 20 log points, even though the correlation between $\mu_{r,t}$ and $w_{r,t}$ remains above 0.99 (see Table~\ref{tab:simparams-nm-eff}).
 This exercise reinforces the idea that the ``good'' identifying variation comes not from the change in the minimum wage itself but from idiosyncratic shocks to $\mu_{r,t}$.
-Thus, a larger minimum wage shock does not help reduce bias.
-On the contrary, it amplifies biases because the effects on observed median wages become stronger.

 Panel D highlights how differences in the dispersion of latent log wages between regions constitute the source of the bias.
-Making those differences 50\% larger in magnitude while keeping the other parameters constant is enough to essentially double the average bias in the regressions.
+Increasing those differences by 50\% is enough to double the average bias in the regressions.

-\textbf{Are there biases if average employment effects are zero or positive?} To answer this question, I simulate an alternative model where the minimum wage can increase employment levels for individuals with latent wages just above it, corresponding to the green areas in Figure~\ref{fig:simulation-model}.
-Such effects could emerge from increased search effort by workers \citep[see][for an empirical evaluation of this hypothesis in the context of the US]{Adams2022}.
-The details on that model are provided in Appendix~\ref{appendix:sim-pos-emp-eff}.
+\textbf{Are there biases if average employment effects are zero or positive?} The simulations in Table~\ref{tab:iss1} assume minimum wages must cause negative employment effects.
+It is natural to ask whether biases can be smaller when the minimum wage can cause positive employment effects.
+The conceptual discussion around Figure~\ref{fig:good-bad-var} suggests that the biases will still be problematic in these cases.
+If employment effects are generally positive, they will still generate problematic effects on median wages (though in the opposite direction).
+And even if employment effects are zero \textit{on average}, it is reasonable to expect that these effects are positive in some regions and negative in others, such that the correlated measurement error issue persists.
+This problem would only disappear under the very strong assumption that employment effects are exactly zero in every local labor market.

-Results are reported in Appendix Tables~\ref{tab:iss1-zeroEmpEff} and~\ref{tab:iss1-posEmpEff}.
-The simulations are analogous to those shown in Table~\ref{tab:iss1}, but the average employment effects of the minimum wage are zero (in Table~\ref{tab:iss1-zeroEmpEff}) or positive at around one percentage point (in Table~\ref{tab:iss1-posEmpEff}).
-These alternative models also display economically significant biases, though they are smaller than in Table~\ref{tab:iss1}.
-This exercise clarifies that the econometric problem arises from idiosyncratic, rather than average, differences between $\mu_{r,t}$ and $w_{r,t}$.
+Section~\ref{sec:500-dgps} returns to this issue by quantifying biases using alternative DGPs, many of which have zero or positive employment effects of the minimum wage.